-In this insight, Naomi Quant and Michael Samuel-Bryan highlight upcoming changes to the place of supply for certain B2C virtual services to the EU will change from 1 January 2025, affecting where UK suppliers pay VAT.
+In this insight, Naomi Quant and Michael Samuel-Bryan highlight changes to the place of supply for certain B2C virtual services to the EU, affecting where UK suppliers pay VAT on supplies made from 1 January 2025.

 The Changes Coming into Place

-From 1 January 2025 the EU will introduce changes to the place of supply rules for business-to-consumer (B2C) services which are streamed or otherwise made available virtually.
+With effect from 1 January 2025 the EU introduced changes to the place of supply rules for business-to-consumer (B2C) services which are streamed or otherwise made available virtually.
 Key examples are live virtual events (online conferences/webinars) and distance learning courses that include live elements.

-Currently, UK providers selling these services are subject to the general place of supply rules for B2C services, meaning the supply is taxable where the provider belongs.
-However, the changes from 1 January 2025 will change the place of supply from where the supplier belongs to where the consumer resides.
-B2B supplies of the same nature will be unaffected by these changes.
+Prior to these changes, UK providers selling these services were subject to the general place of supply rules for B2C services, meaning the supply is taxable where the provider belongs.
+However, the changes from 1 January 2025 change the place of supply from where the supplier belongs to where the consumer resides.
+B2B supplies of the same nature remain unaffected.

 For example, a UK business is providing live online webinars to individuals in France for a fee.
-Prior to 1 January 2025, UK VAT will be charged and accounted for on these services.
-However, from 1 January 2025, the UK business will be required to charge VAT at the applicable rate in France and account for VAT to the French tax authorities.
+Prior to 1 January 2025, UK VAT was charged and accounted for on these services.
+However, following the changes, the UK business is required to charge VAT at the applicable rate in France and account for VAT to the French tax authorities.

 VAT